Reclaim Party: 2023 Uxbridge and South Ruislip by-election

 In June 2023, Fox announced his intention to contest the 2023 Uxbridge and South Ruislip by-election.
+Reform UK declined to contest the race.
 Fox received 2.3% of the vote, finishing fourth and losing his deposit.
-The winner was Conservative candidate Steve Tuckwell.

 2024 general election

 In the 2024 general election, Reclaim announced it would donate £5,000 to each candidate standing for re-election from other parties who agreed to a four-point culture-based pledge: leaving the European Court of Human Rights, repealing the Human Rights Act, banning all forms of gender reassignment for children and reforming the Equality Act to eliminate prohibition of sex- and race-based discrimination.
 Despite Conservative Party advice not to accept the money, four of its MPs did.
 Prior to the election, Reclaim had stated it would field its own candidates.

 A few days before the election, Reclaim endorsed Reform UK.

-The four Conservative MPs, Andrea Jenkyns, Brendan Clarke-Smith, Marco Longhi and Karl McCartney, who had accepted the donation in exchange for backing Reclaim’s "four-point commitment to culture", all lost their seats.
+The four Conservative MPs, Andrea Jenkyns, Brendan Clarke-Smith, Marco Longhi and Karl McCartney, who had accepted the donation in exchange for backing Reclaim's "four-point commitment to culture", all lost their seats.

+2026 Clacton by-election

+Reclaim resurfaced in July 2026, when Fox announced he would be standing in the following month's Clacton by-election.
+Of a record 34 candidates, he finished 6th.